2000 Sacagawea Dollar Value Checker: Errors List, “D”, “S”, “W” & “P” Mint Mark Worth

 Key Features of the 2000 Sacagawea Dollar

-The 2000 Sacagawea Dollar marks the first year of this series, introducing design elements that would continue through 2008.
-Identifying its key features helps collectors distinguish between standard circulation strikes and valuable varieties from this initial production year.
+The 2000 Sacagawea Dollar marks the first year of this series, introducing design elements that continued through 2008.
+Knowing what to look for helps collectors distinguish standard circulation strikes from potentially valuable varieties and errors.

 The Obverse of the 2000 Sacagawea Dollar